indiealexh/quarkus-json-rpc-ws-next-example/README.md

 See `httpClientRequests/example.http` for examples of how to interact with the application.

+### AsyncAPI specification

+An AsyncAPI 3.0 document describing the WebSocket JSON-RPC API is available at `asyncapi.yaml`.
+You can view it using tools like the AsyncAPI Studio or the AsyncAPI CLI.

 ## Packaging and running the application

 The application can be packaged using: